KostasEreksonas/Archrice/README.md

 # Features

-Main system features that are installed by archrice script are presented below.
+Main system features that are presented below.

 ## Window Manager